myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-09T13:46:05.592Z
+>
+> Like someone's post on deck.blue.
+The button is so addictive that you will want to press like as many times as you want.

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-09T13:27:43.473Z
+>
+> Let's build interesting bots😁

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-09T13:23:51.810Z
+>
+> I wrote an article on how to create a highly interactive BOT using Dart and Bluesky's Firehose.
+In this article you will learn how to easily create a BOT using Firehose with Dart.

+github.com/myConsciousn...

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-09-09T09:38:15.285Z
 >
 > I have fixed this :) If you get another chance, try it from deck.blue !